 This unit introduces you to the complex relationship between our education system and the social and cultural contexts from which it emerges.
 You will use socio-cultural and sociological theory to better understand those you will come to teach, as well as how learners' diverse backgrounds, including Aboriginal and Torres Strait Islander students, shape their experiences with the modern school/site, often in very different ways.
 In this unit, you will develop reflective and critical understandings of the socially, culturally and historically constructed nature of education and care, and be able to identify the social identities and structures influencing contemporary early childhood, primary, middle and senior school contexts.

-This introductory unit provides you with foundation skills and knowledge about teaching Aboriginal and Torres Strait Islander students and embedding Aboriginal and Torres Strait Islander peoples' knowledge as required by the Australian Curriculum, Early Years Learning Framework and the Queensland Kindergarten Learning Guideline.
-This unit is about understanding Aboriginal and Torres Strait Islander peoples' perspectives on history and contemporary issues, and why Aboriginal and Torres Strait Islander students continue to be disadvantaged by education systems.
-This unit is designed to develop your theoretical, personal and professional knowledge around Indigenous perspectives to enable you to think more deeply about your role as a teacher in diverse educational contexts.
-It will cover a range of relevant concepts and issues in the area of Indigenous education that will establish a more critical foundation for your teaching practice and develop your capacity to meet the educational needs of Indigenous students and their families and communities in practical ways.
+This unit provides you with foundation skills and knowledge about teaching Aboriginal and Torres Strait Islander students and embedding Aboriginal and Torres Strait Islander peoples' knowledge as required by the Australian Curriculum, Early Years Learning Framework and the Queensland Kindergarten Learning Guideline.
+It is about understanding Aboriginal and Torres Strait Islander peoples' perspectives on history and contemporary issues, and why Aboriginal and Torres Strait Islander students continue to be disadvantaged by education systems.
+You'll develop theoretical, personal and professional knowledge around Indigenous perspectives enabling you to think more deeply about your role as a teacher in diverse educational contexts.
+It will cover a relevant concepts and issues in the area of Indigenous education, establishing a critical foundation for your teaching practice capacity to meet the educational needs of Indigenous students, their families and communities in practical ways.

 This unit introduces the theory and practice of teaching and learning cycles that integrate curriculum, pedagogy and assessment to design lesson plans for primary students.
 You will learn how to plan a lesson using knowledge of student learning, curriculum sources, and responsive formative assessment.
 You will have opportunities to conduct classroom observations of students and teachers engaged in learning (via visiting or virtually engaging with schools).
 You will be introduced to national and state curricular documents, pedagogic frameworks and assessment for learning theories that inform contemporary teacher practice.
 This introductory unit provides a context for applying the theoretical knowledge of teaching and learning cycles.
 The unit also provides a foundation to be developed further in professional experience in EUB242 Professional Experience: Introduction to Professional Practice.
 The unit complements EUB112 Child and Adolescent Learning and Development.